E-Commerce for Swiss associations: How do payments, shops, and digital membership fees work?

 Published:

-Swiss associations can increase their revenue with their own online shop, digital payment methods such as TWINT and QR-Pay, as well as automated membership fees, while drastically reducing the administrative burden on the board.
-The key lies in combining easy-to-use association software, a broad payment mix and a legally compliant setup – because in Switzerland, association shops are subject to the same obligations as any other online shop.
+Swiss associations can increase their revenue and drastically reduce administrative burden for the board with their own online shop, digital payment methods like TWINT and QR-Invoice as well as automated membership fees.
+The key lies in the combination of a simple association software, a broad payment mix and a legally clean setup – because in Switzerland, association shops are subject to the same obligations as any other online shop.

-This guide shows you which e-commerce models exist for associations, which payment methods have established themselves in Switzerland, what you need to pay attention to regarding data protection and compliance – and how you can achieve maximum impact with minimal effort.
+This guide shows you which e-commerce models exist for associations, which payment methods have established themselves in Switzerland, what you need to pay attention to regarding data protection and compliance – and how to achieve maximum impact with minimal effort.

 1. Status quo: Why associations are selling digitally now

-Switzerland has over 100,000 associations – from sports clubs and cultural associations to environmental protection organisations.
-In Germany, there are around 600,000, in Austria 125,000.
-Almost all face the same challenges: declining willingness to use cash, rising expectations for digital services and chronic lack of time in volunteer work.
+Switzerland has over 100’000 associations – from sports clubs to cultural associations to environmental organizations.
+Germany has around 600’000, and Austria 125’000.
+Almost all face the same challenges: decreasing willingness for cash, rising expectations for digital services and a chronic lack of time in volunteering.

-The pandemic also triggered the digitalisation boost in the association sector.
-According to TWINT and RaiseNow, over 16,000 Swiss associations already trust their joint payment solution for cashless collections.
-PostFinance, Raiffeisen and the Swiss major banks are actively promoting the digitalisation of associations – with their own association packages, TWINT integrations and recommendations for association software such as ClubDesk or Fairgate.
+The pandemic triggered the digitalization wave in the association sector as well.
+According to TWINT and RaiseNow, over 16’000 Swiss associations already trust their joint payment solution for cashless payments.
+PostFinance, Raiffeisen and major Swiss banks actively promote the digitalization of associations – with their own association packages, TWINT integrations and recommendations for association software such as ClubDesk or Fairgate.

-At the same time, more and more specialised association shop providers (Fan12, MyTeamShop, Vereinslinie, ClubSolution) are emerging, offering associations free, branded online shops – complete with production, shipping and revenue shares of up to 25%.
-The association only provides the logo and colours.
+At the same time, more and more specialized association shop providers (Fan12, MyTeamShop, Vereinslinie, ClubSolution) are emerging, providing associations with free, branded online shops – complete with production, shipping and revenue sharing of up to 25%.
+The association only provides the logo and colors.

 2. The five e-commerce channels for associations

-E-commerce for associations does not only mean merchandise sales.
-It includes at least five channels, each with different requirements for payment processing and technology:
+E-commerce for associations does not just mean selling merchandise.
+It compromises at least five channels, each with different payment processing and technical requirements:

-Personalised jerseys, hoodies, caps, mugs or key rings in association design.
-Either via a specialised service provider (print-on-demand, fulfilment included) or via your own webshop with connection to a payment service provider (PSP).
-The typical order value is CHF 30–80 per purchase.
+Personalized jerseys, hoodies, caps, mugs or keychains in association design.
+Either via a specialized service provider (print-on-demand, fulfillment included) or via an own webshop connected to a Payment Service Provider (PSP).
+The typical order value is EUR 30–80 per purchase.

 Membership fees and course registrations

-The largest recurring payment stream: annual or quarterly fees, course subscriptions, season passes.
-In Switzerland, these are increasingly collected via QR invoice or TWINT.
-Automated recurring payments (Recurring Payments) via credit card or direct debit create predictable revenue and eliminate the tedious follow-up with overdue members.
+The largest recurring payment stream: annual or quarterly fees, course subscriptions, season tickets.
+In Switzerland, these are increasingly collected via QR-bill or TWINT.
+Automated recurring payments via credit card or direct debit provide predictable revenue and eliminate the tedious task of chasing down overdue members.

 Event ticketing

-Association festivals, tournaments, concerts, general assemblies: online ticketing with prepayment reduces no-shows, simplifies planning and eliminates cash at the evening box office.
-Integrating a payment link (PayLink) into emails or WhatsApp groups is the fastest way to do this.
+Association festivals, tournaments, concerts, general assemblies: online ticketing with prepaid payment reduces no-shows, simplifies planning and eliminates cash at the evening box office.
+The integration of a Paylink in emails or WhatsApp groups is the fastest way.

 Donations and fundraising

-Digital donations via QR code, PayLink or donation form on the website.
-In Switzerland, over 8,000 organisations rely on RaiseNow for digital fundraising.
-Crowdfunding platforms such as lokalhelden.ch (Raiffeisen) or wemakeit offer additional reach for project-based campaigns.
+Digital donations via QR code, Paylink or donation form on the website.
+In Switzerland, over 8’000 organizations rely on RaiseNow for digital fundraising.
+Crowdfunding platforms like lokalhelden.ch (Raiffeisen) or wemakeit offer additional reach for project-specific campaigns.

-At the association festival, in the club house, at cake sales or tombolas: TWINT, QR codes, card terminals or smartphone-based digital terminals are increasingly replacing cash.
-Fees are 1.3–2.5% per transaction (TWINT via RaiseNow), while the association saves on counting, depositing and theft risk.
+At the association festival, in the clubhouse, at cake sales or raffles: TWINT, QR codes, card terminals or smartphone-based digital terminals are increasingly replacing cash.
+Fees are between 1.3–2.5% per transaction (TWINT via RaiseNow), while the association saves time counting, depositing and the risk of theft.

 3. Comparison: Payment methods for Swiss associations

 Not every payment method is suitable for every channel.
-The following table shows which payment types are best suited to the typical association use cases:
+The following table shows which payment methods fit best for typical association use cases:

 Recommendation: In Switzerland, TWINT is the all-rounder – it covers all five channels.
-Supplemented by QR invoice for contributions and credit card/PostFinance for the online shop, this results in a payment mix that reaches practically all members and visitors.
+Complemented by QR-bill for fees and credit card/PostFinance for the online shop, this creates a payment mix that reaches practically all members and visitors.

-4. Legal foundations: What Swiss associations must observe
+4. Legal basis: What Swiss associations need to consider

-If an association operates an online shop, it is subject in Switzerland to the same legal requirements as any other online retailer.
-That sounds strict, but it can be implemented easily with the right tools.
+An association operating an online shop is subject to the same legal requirements in Switzerland as any other online Comerciante.
+This sounds strict, but it is easy to implement with the right tools.

 Legal notice and data protection

-Every association shop needs a complete legal notice (association name, address, contact person) and a privacy policy that complies with the revised Swiss Data Protection Act (DSG, in force since 1 September 2023).
-Particularly relevant: the processing of personal data (name, address, payment data) must be communicated transparently.
+Every association shop needs a complete legal notice (association name, address, contact person) and a privacy policy that complies with the revised Swiss Data Protection Act (DPA, in force since September 1, 2023).
+Particularly relevant: the processing of personal data (name, address, payment details) must be communicated transparently.
 For associations that also have members in the EU, the GDPR also applies.

 Right of withdrawal and terms and conditions

-Under Swiss law – unlike in the EU – there is no general right of withdrawal in online trade.
-Nevertheless, it is advisable to define clear terms and conditions with return rules, as this creates trust and avoids conflicts.
-Providers such as eRecht24 or the Swiss law firm Brüllhardt offer generators and templates for association terms and conditions.
+Under Swiss law, unlike in the EU, there is no general right of withdrawal in e-commerce.
+Nevertheless, it is recommended to define clear terms and conditions with return guidelines, as this builds trust and avoids conflicts.
+Providers like eRecht24 or the Swiss law firm Brüllhardt offer generators and templates for association terms and conditions.

 Non-profit status and taxes

-Income from an association shop can jeopardise the tax-exempt status of a non-profit association if it is classified as commercial.
-The cantonal tax authorities check whether the economic activity remains subordinate to the association's ideal purpose.
-As a rule of thumb: as long as the shop revenue is subordinate in relation to the total budget and the profits flow entirely into the association's purpose, tax exemption generally remains in place.
-Consultation with the responsible cantonal tax office is nevertheless recommended.
+Revenue from an association shop can jeopardize the tax-exempt status of a non-profit association if it is classified as commercial.
+The cantonal tax offices check whether the economic activity remains subordinate to the non-profit purpose of the association.
+As a rule of thumb: as long as the shop revenue is minor in relation to the total budget and the profits flow entirely into the association’s purpose, tax exemption is usually maintained.
+Consultation with the responsible cantonal tax office is still recommended.

 5. Trends: What is changing for associations